Logo Waldemar Muhl

 The Observer Cat Pattern - A Tribute to Atlas

 I wanted to publish this post right next to my Observer Pattern post, as a tribute to an awesome cat we had to say goodbye to this week.
 I thought I’d celebrate the little guy’s life through the lens of the Observer Pattern.
 If you’re trying to learn more about the actual Observer Pattern, give it a read here: Observer Pattern The Observer Pattern and Your Cat In this particular pattern, you serve as the subject and your cat as the observer.
+In much the same way as a regular observer, your cat (in my case Atlas) would attach their interest in your state and react according to that state change.

 • fun